lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 There's an alternative theory about telemetry that agrees in spirit with the above sentiment.
-In summary, it claims that metrics, logs, and spans can all be generally classified as "events" -- a generic form of telemetry that represents some distinct, observable occurence in your system.
+In summary, it claims that metrics, logs, and spans can all be generally classified as "events" -- a generic form of telemetry that represents some distinct, observable occurrence in your system.
 The storage layer for these events can then be optimized for one type of data, rather than for each individually.